emo-box/EmoBox/README.md

 ## Reference

-Please cite our paper below if you use the EmoBox toolkit and benchmark.
+Please cite our [paper](https://arxiv.org/abs/2406.07162) below if you use the EmoBox toolkit and benchmark.
 ```
 @inproceedings{ma2024emobox,
   title={EmoBox: Multilingual Multi-corpus Speech Emotion Recognition Toolkit and Benchmark},
-  author={Ziyang Ma and Mingjie Chen and Hezhao Zhang and Zhisheng Zheng and Wenxi Chen and Xiquan Li and JiaXin Ye and Xie Chen and Thomas Hain},
+  author={Ziyang Ma and Mingjie Chen and Hezhao Zhang and Zhisheng Zheng and Wenxi Chen and Xiquan Li and Jiaxin Ye and Xie Chen and Thomas Hain},
   booktitle={Proc.
 INTERSPEECH},
   year={2024}
 }